How to use unreasonable behaviour as the grounds for divorce in the UK

 Step five: How does unreasonable behaviour affect the divorce/dissolution paperwork?

-The acknowledgement of Service:
+The acknowledgement of service:

 The respondent must fill out the acknowledgement of service.
 You can state on the form that you do not intend to defend the divorce, but that you do not agree with the allegations made against you.

-If you would like any help with how to use unreasonable behaviour as the grounds for divorce, to divorce your partner, or if you would like more tips on how to keep the process as amicable as possible speak to one of our experts today .
+If you would like any help with how to use unreasonable behaviour as the grounds for divorce, to divorce your partner, or if you would like more tips on how to keep the process as amicable as possible speak to one of our experts today.

 FAQs

-Who pays for divorce unreasonable behaviour?
+Who pays for divorce on the grounds of unreasonable behaviour?

 How long does it take to get a divorce for unreasonable behaviour?

-If you and your ex are in agreement to the divorce, and unreasonable behaviour is used as the grounds, then the divorce should take four to six months.
+If you and your ex are in agreement on the divorce, and unreasonable behaviour is used as the grounds, then the divorce should take four to six months.
 However, if you’re planning on submitting a consent order, this will take longer.
+If you’re not in agreement then the process may take more time as, if your ex is unwilling to sign the paperwork, then you may have to look at different options such as ‘deemed service’.

 How do you prove unreasonable behaviour in divorce?